tsongpon/songpon.github.io/_posts/2015-07-4-how-to-install-gradle.md

 You can download Gradle [here](https://services.gradle.org/distributions/gradle-2.4-all.zip)

 ## Install Gradle
-After download finish you will get one zip file on your download directory file name will look like gradle-x.x-all.zip (x.x is version number) to install Gradle you need to
+After download finish you will get one zip file on your download directory.
+The File name will look like gradle-x.x-all.zip (x.x is version number) to install Gradle you need to

 1. Extract (unzip) gradle zip file, in our case I will extract zip file to be a directory name `gradle`
 2. Move directory from 1. to appropriate location, in our case I will move to `/usr/local/` ,so after move I will have directory `/usr/local/gradle` on my machine